apereo/cas/Mailing-Lists.md

 Put another way; readers of your case aren’t necessarily housed in your head!
 They don’t know what you know.
 Help them out.
 Would you want to respond to your own report?
 Think about that before you press submit.

+<div class="alert alert-info"><strong>List Etiquette</strong><p>If your question does not contain enough data, and is described in vague terms, it will likely be ignored.
+Please try to be as precise as possible.</p></div>

 ### Is this a bug?

 Research the issue and be sure to do your due diligence.
 Have you scanned the web archives for similar cases?
 Have you looked at the project’s documentation to find better explanations?
 Have you reviewed the project’s mailing lists, chatrooms and other facilities to find possible solutions?